papimenon/docs/docs/pages/connect.md

 Format of the output data structure is specified through a schema, see [Schema Definitions](#schemas).

 <a id="schemas"></a>
-### Schema Definitions
+### Capabilities and Schema definitions

-ACP does not mandate the format of the data structures used to carry information to and from an agent, but it allows agents to provide definitions of those format through ACP.
+ACP does not mandate the format of the data structures used to carry information to and from an agent, but it allows agents to provide definitions of those formats through ACP.

-ACP must define an endpoint that provides schema definitions for the following data structures:
+ACP must define an endpoint that provides schema definitions for configuration, input, and output.
-* Configuration: The data structure used to provide agent configuration (See [Configuration](#configuration))
-* Input: The data structures used to provide agent input (See [Invocation](#invocation)).
-* Output: The data structure used to retrieve agent output (See [Output Retrieval](#output))

-If an agent supports interrupts, meaning its execution can be interrupted to request additional input and then resumed, the agent needs to declare the types of interrupts that can possibly occur.
-For each of them:
-* Interrupt Output: The format of the output provided by the specific interrupt
-* Resume Input: The input expected by the agent to resume its execution when this specific interrupt occurs.

-All schema definitions must allow to provide natural language description of the data structure, natural language description of each data structure element, and valid examples of correctly populated data structures.
+Different agents may implement different parts of the protocol, for example: an agent may support streaming, while another may only support full responses; an agent may support threads while another may not.

+ACP must define and endpoint that provides details about the specific capabilities that the agent supports.

+Schemas, agent capabilities and other essential information that describe an agent are also needed in what we call the [Agent Manifest](manifest.md).
+For this reason, ACP exposes an endpoint that serves the Agent Manifest.

 <a id="errors"></a>
 ### Error Definitions